 - North Regional Park, Castle Hayne: This course is on the PDGA, and it’s the best course in the area.
 It has 18 holes and many challenging par 4 and 5 holes.
 It’s prone to mud when there is fresh rain, but it’s terrific on a chilly day.

 One of Cameron’s favorite things to do in Carolina Beach is to kayak around Zeke’s Island.
 Zeke’s Island is an NC Coastal Reserve only accessible by shallow water boats.

-Once there, you will be able to enjoy the peace and quiet of the coastal marshlands.
-It’s an excellent opportunity to see all the biodiversity of Wilmington.
+Once there, you can enjoy the peace and quiet of the coastal marshlands.
+It’s an excellent opportunity to see all the biodiversity of the Wilmington area.
 Bird species such as black-bellied plovers, short-billed dowitchers, dunlin, white ibis, and great blue herons are spotted here.

 There is a boat ramp at Federal Point – adjacent to the Zeke’s Island site to launch from, making entering the water exceptionally easy.

 I would recommend taking a cooler and some chairs for relaxation once there.
 However, I wouldn’t recommend crossing the old Civil War wall leading to the island.
 Cameron once got caught out there during high tide, and it wasn’t a good day – his sister hopped away with 26 stitches in her knee from oyster shells.

 The North Carolina Aquarium at Fort Fisher is a place where kids and adults alike can visit and learn about marine life.
 It’s one of our favorite things to do in Carolina Beach.